 Parker Square: Design Flexibility, Streamlined Construction Process using Custom Manufacturing

-Parker Square is a community touch point with a unique collection of independent businesses, vibrant restaurants, and convenient personal services.
+Parker Square is a community touch point with a unique collection of independent businesses, vibrant restaurants and personal services.
 The architect for the project envisioned detailed cast stone cladding work that highlights artistic brick veneer patterns on the building facade.
-The design of the top corners on all sides of the building are has large brackets.
-The AAS team custom engineered stone to realize architect’s design intent of making it look as if large brackets are solely bearing total weight of the projecting cornice bands.
+The AAS team custom engineered stone to realize architect’s design intent of making it look as if large brackets on top corners of building sides are bearing weight of the projecting cornice bands.

 Project: Parker Square, Flower Mound, Texas

 Masonry Contractor: Artisan Masonry

 Product: Cast Stone

 AAS capabilities used for project specific custom stone manufacturing:

 - Design Assist – Detailed review of CAD drawings early in the project lifecycle to confirm design feasibility.

 - Fabrication of molds for a range of stone shapes and sizes – the CNC technology enabled precise control over tolerances, eliminating visually disruptive discontinuities between stone panels.

 - Pre-engineering and thorough detailing of connections for hanging the manufactured stone panels.